atilaneves/unit-threaded/README.md

 Multi-threaded unit test framework for D. Based on similar work for [C++11](https://bitbucket.org/atilaneves/unit-thread).

-But doesn't D have built-in `unittest` blocks?
+"But doesn't D have built-in `unittest` blocks"?
 Yes, and they're massively useful.
-Even short scripts can benefit from them with 0 effort and setup In fact, I use them to test this library.
+Even short scripts can benefit from them with 0 effort and setup.
+In fact, I use them to test this library.
 However, for larger projects it lacks some functionality:

 1. If all tests pass, great.
 If one fails, it's hard to know why.